corda/corda-docs-portal/content/en/docs/corda-enterprise/4.5/node/operating/node-database-developer.md

 #### H2

 By default, nodes store their data in an H2 database.
 No database setup is needed.
 Optionally remote H2 access/port can be configured.
-See node-database-access-h2.
+See the documentation on [Database access when running H2](../../node-database-access-h2).